vincenttu/tplinkusa-outdoor/source/index.rst

 Directional Outdoor Wireless Access points
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The CPE Outdoor wireless access points are part of Pharos long distance wireless bridge products.
-You can also use it to extend the signal around your house if the coverage is good to you:
+You can also use it to extend the signal around your house if the beam width coverage is good to you:

 * `CPE210 2.4GHz N300 Outdoor Wireless Access Point`_ |ExtLink|
 * `CPE510 5GHz N300 Outdoor Wireless Access Point`_ |ExtLink|